ms24mtech11008/DIGITAL_VLSI_SOC_DESIGN_AND_PLANNING/README.md

   * Perform **LVS** to ensure layout matches the schematic
   * Extract parasitics and generate **GDSII** and **extracted SPICE netlist (.cir)**

-![Screenshot 2025-06-18 154811](https://github.com/user-attachments/assets/7bd436fd-02d6-401b-bce8-4e1127ee512f)

 After getting the network graphs next step is to obtain the Euler's path.
 Eule's path is basically the path which is traced only once.

-![Screenshot 2025-06-18 154833](https://github.com/user-attachments/assets/669f25b0-c963-4a7e-bbc1-a2cdbe48bfe7)
+![Screenshot 2025-06-18 154811](https://github.com/user-attachments/assets/7bd436fd-02d6-401b-bce8-4e1127ee512f)

 Next step is to draw stick diagram based on the Euler's path.
 This stick diagram is derived out of the circuit diagram.

+![Screenshot 2025-06-18 154833](https://github.com/user-attachments/assets/669f25b0-c963-4a7e-bbc1-a2cdbe48bfe7)

+Next step is to convert this stick diagram into a typical Layout, into a proper layout and then get the proper rule we have discissed earlier.
+Once we get the particular layout then we have the cell width, cell length and all the specifications will be there like drain current, pin locations and so on.

 ![Screenshot 2025-06-18 155056](https://github.com/user-attachments/assets/c54bf8c3-b5a3-4456-b6eb-9f7b44d0cabe)